pagedavid/pagedavid.github.io/_posts/2017-09-22-video-and-photography-experience.md

 ---
 I don't claim to be a photographer or videographer/editor, but while working at St. Thomas' I had the chance to produce some multimedia content.
 Neither are fields I want to go into, though I have always had an interest in them.
 I took them as opportunities to learn and to do the best I could with what I had.

+Do I expect to keep doing phototography and videos for future jobs?
+No, not really.
+I didn't expect to do so much of it at St. Thomas' when I started.
+But I think what I did there is a good example of how I dive into new areas.

 For photography I had a [Nikon D3000](http://imaging.nikon.com/lineup/dslr/d3000/spec.htm).
 I've always wanted to mess around with a DSLR, and while the Nikon was an older model it still gave me the chance to control the shutter speed, aperture and focus.
 It was also the first time I was shooting RAW and processing them with [UFRaw](http://ufraw.sourceforge.net/).

 I'm [proud of the photos](https://photos.google.com/share/AF1QipPs5bkVXZRG16ZnEW0pxy8qAo_GXCeahkEAqJ2g9QCgi0PnYlvCuzNPIgeEDE-AmA?key=SmlOYkJKTlQxdEVQN3dsWFJXQ2hzektwbHJPa193) I shot at events.
 They aren't arty as far as the camera settings went.
 My goal, and if this isn't common sense then it comes from my journalism in college, was to take photos that had an interesting story in them.